 Several countries have legally recognized surrogacy, including the US, Canada, Ukraine, Greece, Portugal, and the UK.
 However, there are also several unregulated countries where surrogacy laws are evolving, which intended parents should avoid.

-Canada is one of the few secure and well-established destinations worldwide to conduct an altruistic surrogacy process with a supportive legal framework in most provinces.
+Canada is one of the few secure and well-established destinations worldwide to conduct a compassionate surrogacy process with a supportive legal framework in most provinces.
 To help intended parents learn more about this option, we spoke with Sally Rhoads-Heinrich, the founder of Surrogacy in Canada Online (SCO).
 SCO is one of the leading surrogacy agencies in Canada and has been assisting intended parents and surrogates with information, referrals, and support since 2001.

-What’s the cost of surrogacy in Canada?
+What’s The Cost of Surrogacy in Canada?

-What are the main differences between surrogacy in Canada and the US?
+What are the Main Differences between Surrogacy in Canada and the US?

 In Canada, every person has the right to become a parent via surrogacy regardless of their ethnic origin, religion, age, marital status, gender, or sexual orientation.

-Altruistic surrogacy is very different from commercial surrogacy—surrogates are primarily motivated by experiencing the journey and the relationship with their intended parents.
-It’s important to form a relationship with not just your surrogate but her family (partner and children) as well because they are also helping you have your family.
+Altruistic surrogacy is very different from commercial surrogacy.
+Surrogates are primarily motivated by experiencing the journey and the relationship with their intended parents.
+Forming a relationship with not just your surrogate but her family (partner and children) is vital.
+They are helping you have your family.
 We often say in Canada that surrogates do it for the relationship with their IP’s, not for the money.

 For more information, you can contact Sally Rhoads-Heinrich (owner of Surrogacy in Canada Online) through her website at www.surrogacy.ca.